blrchen/chatgpt-lite/README.md

 ## Contribution

-We welcome PRs of any size.
+PRs of all sizes are welcome.

 ## Disclaimers

-This code is intended solely for demonstration and testing purposes.
+This code is intended for demonstration and testing purposes only.